Introduction

 Example: The Seventh House is the arena of committed partnerships.

-When you combine them, you get specific life stories:
+When you combine them, you get specific life stories instead of loose traits:

 Understanding how signs, planets, and houses interact is the foundation of reading your birth chart.
 Explore zodiac elements to deepen your understanding of how energy flows through your chart.